tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Falafel-Writeup.md

 server-status           [Status: 403, Size: 299, Words: 22, Lines: 12]
 :: Progress: [661641/661641] :: Job [1/1] :: 691 req/sec :: Duration: [0:15:57] :: Errors: 0 ::
 {% endhighlight %}
-cyberlaw.txt

-Visiting all the pages which resulted in a `302 Found`, results in a redirect to the login page.
+Visiting the pages which resulted in a `302 Found`, causes a redirection to the login page.
 Out of the remaining pages, we can ignore anything that results in a `403 Forbidden` or has a size of 0 bytes.
 The `header.php` and `footer.php` pages contain the header and footer of the website.
 These two PHP pages are not meant to be loaded on their own.
 Rather, they are meant to be included in other PHP pages.
 Similarly, the `style.php` file contains styling for the website and is a file which is used by other PHP files.
 Furthermore, visiting the `robots.txt` page does not result in any interesting information about any hidden directories or files.

-There are two pages left that could be interesting to us.
-The first one is `cyberlaw.txt` since it resulted in a `200 OK` and contains data.
+There are two pages that could be interesting to us.
+The first one is `cyberlaw.txt` since it resulted in a `200 OK` response which is not empty.
 The second one is `upload.php` since the name suggests that it allows users to upload files, meaning that we could potentially use this page to obtain RCE.
 However, we would first need to have access to a valid account to access this functionality.

 Navigating to [http://10.10.10.73/cyberlaw.txt](http://10.10.10.73/cyberlaw.txt) results in the page below.
 This page contains an email stating that there is a known problem with the authentication of the website and that there is an issue with a file upload feature which might lead to remote code execution on the target.
 In addition, it informs us that `admin` and `chris` might be valid usernames.

 ![cyberLawTXT](/assets/{{ imgDir }}/cyberLawTXT.png)

 Since we know that the web application is a PHP application and that authentication mechanisms typically check if a set of credentials equals another set of credentials, we could investigate if the authentication mechanism is vulnerable to type juggling attacks.
-A type juggling vulnerability occurs when a loose comparision `==` is performed when a strict comparision `===` should have been used.
-The difference is that loose comparisions will sometimes make PHP cast one of the parameters which it should compare, to another data type.
+A type juggling vulnerability occurs when a loose comparison `==` is performed when a strict comparison `===` should have been used.
+The difference is that loose comparisons will sometimes make PHP cast one of the parameters which it should compare, to another data type.
 For example, if we try to loosely compare a string with the integer `0`, the result is `true`.
-However, if we perform this comparision as a strict comparision, the result is `false`.
-A more detailed explanation of the differences between loose and strict comparisions can be found in [the official PHP documentation](https://www.php.net/manual/en/types.comparisons.php).
+However, if we perform this comparison as a strict comparison, the result is `false`.
+A more detailed explanation of the differences between loose and strict comparisons can be found in [the official PHP documentation](https://www.php.net/manual/en/types.comparisons.php).

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]